Not-Baguette/Project-Gideon/README.md

 - No need for any paid services or complicated stuff

 `Payload` Features:
-- Steals Chrome History
+- Silently sends Chrome History
-- Steals some specific tabs you want with *cookies included*
+- Silently sends some specific tabs you want with *cookies included*
-- Steals Chrome Password
+- Silently sends Chrome Password
-- Steals Files with certain `keywords`, `Date modified`, and `Extension`
+- Silently sends Files with certain `keywords`, `Date modified`, and `Extension`
 - Send via email

-It used to have a wifi stealer but they are often detected by antiviruses
+It used to have a wifi pw stealer but they are often detected by antiviruses

 ## Flowchart
 ![Untitled Diagram drawio](https://user-images.githubusercontent.com/94969176/206345325-00603a96-ff7a-4c02-9fb3-18cb8979fcb6.png)